NIWC Atlantic Naval Information Warfare Center Atlantic

 New Orleans, LA

-Students must be U.S. citizens and at least 18 years of age before the start of the internship.
+Students must be a U.S. Citizen.
+Students must be at least 18 years of age and be enrolled into a STEM major.
 Students must live in the local area and have their own transportation to the site.
-Students under the age of 18 should be able to pass a background check and students who are 18 years of age should be able to obtain a security clearance.
+NIWC Atlantic will permit up to one additional driver to bring students to the site if they do not drive.
+Students should be able to obtain a security clearance (T3 Clearance).

 To provide systems engineering and acquisition to deliver information warfare capabilities to the naval, joint and national warfighter through the acquisition, development, integration, production, test, deployment and sustainment of interoperable command, control, communications, computer, intelligence, surveillance and reconnaissance, cyber and information technology capabilities.